natiboston/EM-Token/README.md

 function renewHold(string calldata transactionId, uint256 timeToExpirationFromNow) external returns (bool);
 ```

-If the hold can expire (```expires==true```), then anyone can release the hold after the expiration time.
-The notary can still execute the hold after expiration as well.
-Also, the operator or the owner of the token contract can also execute or release the hold
+If the hold can expire (```expires==true```), then the payer, the payee, the notary or the operator will be able to release the hold after the expiration time.
+Expired holds cannot be executed or renewed.
+Also, the operator / owner of the token contract can also execute or release the hold

 Also, some ```view``` methods are provided to retrieve information about holds: